rodmcnew/tabular-sarsa-js/README.md

 # Tabular SARSA
 This contains an agent with a tabular implementation of the SARSA reinforcement learning algorithm.
-This agent works by building a table that can predict the expected value of every possible action in every possible environment state.
+This agent works by building a table that can predict the expected value of every possible action in every possible state.

 More info about SARSA: https://en.wikipedia.org/wiki/State-Action-Reward-State-Action